HammerLabML/adversarial-edit-attacks/README.md

 These methods are implemented in `adversarial_edits.construct_random_adversarial` and `adversarial_edits.construct_adversarial`, respectively.

+## Installation and setup

+To set up this package, you need to

+1. install all dependencies listed below (except for `ptk`, which is enclosed),
+2. run the command `python3 setup.py build_ext --inplace` to compile the cython
+    sources.

+Then, every function should run.

 ## Reproduce the results in the paper

 To reproduce the results presented in the paper, you merely have to run the